Navagio shipwreck beach viewpoint in Zakynthos GreeceLast updated April 2026

 What to Do in Zakynthos

-Rent a boat – if there’s only one activity you do on Zakynthos, make it going on a boat.
+Rent a boat if you only plan one experience in Zakynthos, make it a boat day.
 The island shines most for its undiscovered coves and beaches, and off-the-beaten path swimming spots.
-We hired from Keri Beach to see the south shore and from Agios Nikolaos to explore the north shore (no boat license required).
-I much preferred the south shore departing from Keri Beach.
-The limestone cliffs and Keri Caves made for jaw-dropping backdrops.
+We hired a boat ourselves from Agios Nikolaos to explore the north shore, and Keri Beach to see the south shore (no boat license required).
+You can also rent a private boat from nearby Laganas for the south shore.
+I much preferred the south over the north: the limestone cliffs and Keri Caves made for jaw-dropping backdrops.
 Plus, we spotted turtles and dolphins on the way to Mizithres, and it was less crowded and windy compared to the north side.
+If you prefer not to hire your own boat, I highly recommend checking out this small group boat tour of the south side and this boat tour for the north side, with Shipwreck Beach included.

 Exploring Zakynthos Island by boat from Keri Beach in Greece Empty beach near Mizithres by boat in Zakynthos Greek Islands